Back to School Program

 Brand new backpacks and school supplies should come directly to the MOM office.

 Donations of sporting goods and gently used school supplies can be taken directly to the MOM Distribution Center.
+Please bring your items by Friday, August 18.

 You can also find brightly colored barrels in which to leave your donations throughout the community.